zhouyou-gu/drl-5g-scheduler/README.md

 Supervisors: Wibowo Hardjawana (wibowo.hardjawana@sydney.edu.au); Branka Vucetic (branka.vucetic@sydney.edu.au)

+Collaborators: Changyang She from The University of Sydney; Simon Lumb, David McKechnie, and Todd Essery from Telstra Corporation Ltd.

 *This project is developed at [Centre for IoT and Telecommunications](https://www.sydney.edu.au/engineering/our-research/internet-of-things/centre-for-iot-and-telecommunications.html) at The University of Sydney, under a project directly funded by Telstra Corporation Ltd., titled ”Development of an Open Programmable Scheduler for LTE Networks”, from 2018 to 2019.
 The reference to our paper :*

 > ```